kriasoft/react-starter-kit/CONTRIBUTING.md

 * Create a separate PR for each small feature or bug fix.
 * [Squash](http://stackoverflow.com/questions/5189560/squash-my-last-x-commits-together-using-git)
   your commits into one for each PR.
-* Run `npm test` to make sure that your code style is OK and there are no any regression bugs.
+* Run `yarn test` to make sure that your code style is OK and there are no any regression bugs.
 * When contributing to an opt-in feature, apply the `[feature/...]` tag as a prefix to your PR title

 #### Style Guide

 Our linter will catch most styling issues that may exist in your code.
-You can check the status of your code styling by simply running: `npm run lint`
+You can check the status of your code styling by simply running: `yarn lint`

 However, there are still some styles that the linter cannot pick up.
 If you are unsure about something, looking at [Airbnb's Style Guide](https://github.com/airbnb/javascript) will guide you